Hong Kong Diva Denise Ho Calls the Protests a 'Global Fight'

 After three months, is there any indication the protests in Hong Kong are tapering off?

 I don’t see that.
 I see Hongkongers creating new ways to sustain this fight, whether it’s to have more non-violent actions, peaceful protests with the human chain.
 There is this new anthem in Hong Kong and people are singing it on the streets.
 That is a sort of collective empowerment where people can draw energy from others.
-This movement has been able to sustain itself because precisely by this sort of creativity and this sort of flexibility.
+This movement has been able to sustain itself precisely by this sort of creativity and this sort of flexibility.

 What is the possibility that the protests have a knock on effect in mainland China?